King Edward VI Grammar School, Louth: History

 As early as the 8th century schooling was available at Louth, but the oldest reference to a school is in a passage by Simon de Luda, the town's schoolmaster, in 1276.

-The Dissolution of the Monasteries in 1548 placed the future of education in Louth at risk.
+The dissolution of the monasteries in 1548 placed the future of education in Louth at risk.
 Leading figures in the local community petitioned the King, Edward VI, to secure the school's future, and on 21 September 1551 the school was given a plot of land and money raised from three fairs by the king, which was administered by a Foundation which still exists today.
 In 1564, Elizabeth I granted the manor of Louth and some additional property to support the school.

 Until 1964 King Edward's was a boys' school.
 In 1903 a girls' boarding school for 400 pupils was established nearby in Westgate House on Westgate, which became King Edward VI Girls' Grammar School.
 Both schools amalgamated in 1965 when administered by the Lindsey County Council Education Committee.
 Between 1968 and 1997, the school was for 14-18 year old pupils only, with the majority of entrants transferring from 3 local high schools.
 Although the school was selective for 14-16 year olds during this time, the school was called "King Edward VI School" (sometimes abbreviated to "KEVIS").

 School male boarders lived at The Lodge on Edward Street until 1971, afterwards at The Sycamores on Westgate, and later at an old maternity hospital on Crowtree Lane next to the main school building.
 Girls boarded at Masson House and The Limes houses on Westgate.

 In 2007 the school made the news after agreeing to pay a former teacher £625,000 - the largest ever teacher compensation package - following a 3-year battle by teachers' union NASUWT, after he was permanently crippled by an electric shock caused by faulty wiring in a science lab.

 In February 2024, the school was back in the news when teachers went on strike over adverse management practices, which they claimed were leaving them "exhausted and stressed".

 A resolution was reached after one day of industrial action.

 Previously a foundation school administered by Lincolnshire County Council, King Edward VI Grammar School converted to academy status in September 2015.
 However the school continues to coordinate with Lincolnshire County Council for admissions.

+In 2022, completion of the new sports hall was done.
+The new facility provides 4 changing rooms, a fitness suite and a dance studio.
+There is the main hall as well.

+At the start of the academic year 2025–2026, the school renovated the library building with funding from the will and last testament of former headteacher of the Girls' school, Christine Wilkinson.